How to Set Up a Membership Site Using WooCommerce Memberships

-Are you wanting to restrict your products or restrict content to customers that join a monthly or annual membership plan on your website?
+Are you wanting to restrict your products or content?
+This applies to customers who join a monthly or annual membership plan on your website.

 Great, because on this blog we show you how to build a membership site on WooCommerce – the easy way!